Man getting arrested

 How Bench Warrants Work in Florida

-A lot of elements are required for the legal system to function as it should in the state of Florida and elsewhere.
-Perhaps the most basic element is that the people involved need to show up.
-What happens when you’re summoned to court for a specific date and time and then fail to appear?
+Many elements are required for the legal system to function as it should in Florida and elsewhere.
+Perhaps the most essential element is that the people involved must show up.
+What happens when you’re summoned to court for a specific date and time and fail to appear?

 The answer is that the judge issues a bench warrant for your arrest.
-This is a specific type of legal action with practical consequences that can range from a fine to prison time.
+This is a specific legal action with practical consequences ranging from a fine to prison time.

 Bench Warrant vs. Arrest Warrant